pagnani/PlmDCA.jl/README.md

 methods can be set changing the default optional argument (e.g. `method=:LD_SLSQP`).

-There are more optional arguments that can be set (to be documented...).

 Output
 ======
 The functions output a `type PlmOut` (say `X`) with 4 fields: